 - Measurable improvements in academic confidence, peer relationships, and self-worth

 These are not modest effects.
-In social science research, a 10% improvement is considered noteworthy.
-Reductions of 46% and 52% are extraordinary.
-They are the kind of numbers that, if attached to a pharmaceutical drug, would have venture capitalists lining up with their checkbooks.
+In social science research a 10% improvement is considered noteworthy, so reductions of 46% and 52% are extraordinary — the kind of numbers that, attached to a pharmaceutical drug, would have venture capitalists lining up with their checkbooks.
 But the intervention is a human relationship rather than a product.
-There is no patent to file and no stock to trade.
-The response has been a collective shrug.
+There is no patent to file, no stock to trade, and the response has been a collective shrug.

 The meta-analysis — a study that combines results of many smaller studies to find the overall pattern — conducted by David DuBois and colleagues at the University of Illinois pulled together findings from 73 independent evaluations of youth mentoring programs.
 It confirmed the pattern across a much broader evidence base (DuBois et al., Psychological Science in the Public Interest, 2011).
 Mentoring produces statistically significant improvements across every measured category.
 The effects are strongest when the following conditions hold.